renard162/anomaly_stealth_pack/README.md

 ---------

+### Updating
+To avoid losing your progress with achievements and your settings, when updating the package, extract only the `db` directory into the game's directory.

 ### Installation
 Extract the [S.T.A.L.K.E.R.
 Anomaly 1.5.1](https://www.moddb.com/mods/stalker-anomaly/news/stalker-anomaly-version-151-release) game files (this package is incompatible with other versions of the game!) and then extract the package into the same directory as the game, replacing the requested files.